goostengine/goost-docs/usage/installation.rst

 Installing separately
 ~~~~~~~~~~~~~~~~~~~~~

-If don't want to replace Godot's official export templates with the ones
+If you don't want to replace Godot's official export templates with the ones
 provided by Goost, you have two options:

 - Run Godot in self-contained mode.
 Create a file with a ``_sc_`` name next to